Mike Davis (running back)

-Mike Davis (born February 19, 1993) is an American football running back who is a free agent.
-He played college football at South Carolina, and was drafted by the San Francisco 49ers in the fourth round of the 2015 NFL Draft.
-Davis has also played for the Seattle Seahawks, Chicago Bears, Carolina Panthers, Atlanta Falcons and Baltimore Ravens.
+Mike Davis (born February 19, 1993) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, and was selected by the San Francisco 49ers in the fourth round of the 2015 NFL draft.
+Davis also played for the Seattle Seahawks, Chicago Bears, Carolina Panthers, Atlanta Falcons, and Baltimore Ravens.

-Early years
+Early life

 Davis attended Stephenson High School in Stone Mountain, Georgia, where he played football and ran track for the Jaguars athletic teams.
 As a senior, he rushed for 1,923 yards on 213 carries with 21 touchdowns.
 He was ranked as the seventh best running back recruit by Rivals.com.
 In track & field, Davis posted an 11.84-second 100-meter dash.
 Davis was originally committed to the University of Florida but changed his mind and attended the University of South Carolina.

 College career

-Davis attended and played college football at the University of South Carolina from 2012–2014 under head coach Steve Spurrier.
+Davis attended and played college football at the University of South Carolina from 2012 to 2014 under head coach Steve Spurrier.

 As a true freshman in 2012, Davis rushed for 275 yards on 52 carries and two touchdowns.
 Davis took over as the starting running back in 2013, following Marcus Lattimore's departure.
 He rushed for 1,183 yards with 11 touchdowns and was a second-team All-Southeastern Conference (SEC) selection.
 As a junior in 2014, he rushed for 982 yards and nine touchdowns.

-On December 25, 2014, Davis announced that he would forgo his senior season and enter the 2015 NFL Draft.
+On December 25, 2014, Davis announced that he would forgo his senior season and enter the 2015 NFL draft.